dymmond/lilya-simple-jwt/docs/backends.md

 # Backends

-The backends of Esmerald Simple JWT are what makes the Esmerald Simple JWT working properly.
+The backends of Lilya Simple JWT are what makes the Lilya Simple JWT working properly.

 A backend is what processes the information that will originate and create the tokens for the views of the package.